 Now is the time to send this patient for genetic testing to confirm the diagnosis of hATTR amyloidosis.

 Alnylam Act® is one option for genetic testing, which can help confirm the presence of a genetic mutation.

 Alnylam is sponsoring no-charge third-party genetic testing and counseling for individuals who may carry gene mutations known to be associated with hereditary ATTR (hATTR) amyloidosis.
-The Alnylam Act® program was developed to reduce barriers to genetic testing and counseling to help people make more informed decisions about their health.
 While Alnylam provides financial support for this program, tests and services are performed by independent third parties.
 Healthcare professionals must confirm that patients meet certain criteria to use the program.
 Alnylam receives de-identified patient data from this program, but at no time does Alnylam receive patient identifiable information.
 Alnylam receives contact information for healthcare professionals who use this program.
 Genetic testing is available in the U.S. and Canada.
-Genetic counseling is only available in the U.S. Healthcare professionals who use this program have no obligation to recommend, purchase, order, prescribe, promote, administer, use or support any Alnylam product.
+Genetic counseling is only available in the U.S. Healthcare professionals and patients who use this program have no obligation to recommend, purchase, order, prescribe, promote, administer, use or support any Alnylam product.

 - Adams D, Suhr DB, Hund E, et al. Curr Opin Neurol.
 2016;29(suppl 1):S14-S26.